How Loud is a Rave?

 But just how loud is a rave?
 The volume at a rave typically ranges between 100-120 decibels (dB).
 Whether you’re a seasoned raver or new to the scene, understanding sound levels, their impact on hearing, and ways to protect yourself is crucial.

-This guide breaks down the science behind rave volume, potential hearing risks, and how to stay safe while still enjoying the music.
+This guide breaks down the science behind rave volume, potential hearing risks, how to stay safe while still wearing rave clothing at the rave.

 How Many dB is the Average Rave?